-- the things that are important to you and your family; - things that you find difficult to do in your daily living; - how this affects your health and wellbeing; - any care and support you receive from your family and friends; - what you would like to be able to achieve with care and support; - the things that you can do to keep yourself healthy, active and independent; and - services and activities that could meet your needs in your community.
+- The things that are important to you and your family. - Things that you find difficult to do in your daily living. - How this affects your health and wellbeing. - Any care and support you receive from your family and friends. - What you would like to be able to achieve with care and support. - The things that you can do to keep yourself healthy, active, and independent. - Services and activities that could meet your needs in your community.

-We use national eligibility criteria to help us understand how your needs affect your day-to-day life and work out whether the Council should provide social care support to help you.
+We use national eligibility criteria to help us understand how your need affect your day-to-day life and work out whether the Council should provide social care support to help you.
 This ensures that people are treated fairly and equally.
-Once your assessment is complete we will tell you if you are eligible to receive help from Adult Social Care.
+Once your assessment is complete, we will tell you if you are eligible to receive help from us.